m4tice/qm_project/README.md

          * Load the *'annotators_quality_assessment.csv'*, using the loaded data to retrieve data of a group of wanted annotators

-The directory 'files' contains the csv files created from the .py files
+The directory 'files' contains the .csv files created from the .py files
+The directory 'pictures' contains the plots created from the .py files